docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 parent-relative coordinates for other elements.

 The `location` is defined as `[bounds.x, bounds.y]`.
-Setting an element’s `location` changes its `bounds` property, and vice-versa.
-By default, `location` is `undefined` until the parent container’s layout manager is invoked.
+Setting an element's `location` changes its `bounds` property, and vice-versa.
+By default, `location` is `undefined` until the parent container's layout manager is invoked.

 ---